Developer Guide

 Serenity allows users to keep track of the attendance and participation of students from his/her tutorial lessons.

-is one of the Feature Managers
+The StudentInfoManager is one of the Feature Managers (See Feature Managers).

-helps to collate all the information related to the student, consisting of the student’s
+The StudentInfoManager helps to collate all the information related to the student, consisting of the student’s

 attendance as well as participation score for each lesson.

-of every student for each lesson.
+It contains a UniqueStudentInfoList which contains all the StudentInfo of every student for each lesson.

 5.5.1.
 Rationale

-is an important feature to have because a tutor has to keep track of both the attendance
+The StudentInfoManager is an important feature to have because a tutor has to keep track of both the attendance

 as well as participation of every student.
-By putting the things to track under StudentInfo
+By putting the things to track under StudentInfo, it will be much

 easier for the teacher to track and is much more organised.